 Gina Pera and Arthur L. Robin, PhD, bring decades of expertise to ADHD Success Training.

-The co-editors of Adult ADHD-Focused Couple Therapy (2016) met more than a decade ago.
-They began regularly co-presenting at conferences on the topic of ADHD and relationships.
-When a major publisher of clinical guides asked them to produce the first professional guide for helping ADHD-challenged couples, they embarked on a four-year journey of collaboration—and many drafts!
+Our collaboration began much earlier, regularly co-presenting at conferences on the topic of ADHD and relationships.
+When a major publisher of clinical guides asked us to produce the first professional guide for ADHD couples counseling, we embarked on a four-year journey of intense collaboration—and many drafts!

 Please see individual biographies below.